Facts on Homelessness

 meals with your family.

-enough money for a place to live.
+enough money to afford a place to live.

 - Not all homeless persons wear ripped, dirty clothes and stand